Editorial Standards

 Active status vs. Inactive Retirement status

 You can renew as Active or request Inactive Retirement during your window.
-Inactive Retirement pauses your authorization to practice before the IRS.
+Inactive Retirement pauses your authorization to practice before the IRS (note: this status is not available to anyone currently under suspension or disbarment).
 You still file Form 8554‑EP and pay the renewal fee each cycle that you remain inactive, however CE does not accrue while you are inactive.
 You can later reactivate, and the Office of Enrollment will guide you on the steps.

 Choose Active if: